robgaston/baygeo/_includes/index.md

 2. Share knowledge and techniques
 3. Try new things and gain new knowledge/insights
 4. Have fun/team building
-5. Produce usable code for Arches
+5. Produce usable code or demos

 Priorities #1-4 are **essential**.
 Priority #5 would be nice to have.